microchad/bw/src/routes/docs/workflow-and-elements.md

----
-previous: The Solution
-next: Download the Entropy Grid Generator
----

 # Summary: Workflow & Elements

 Here is a quick workflow summary of the Border Wallet creation process.
 We will talk you through each step of this over the next few pages.